-This e-journal aims to provide a much-needed multi-disciplinary platform for the dissemination of works investigating different aspects of historical and contemporary Singapore society.
+The s/pores e-journal is a multi-disciplinary platform for works investigating different aspects of historical and contemporary Singapore society.
 Moving beyond statist perspectives, the journal encourages research that opens up space for recalibrating the status quo in Singapore.
-Possible fields of endeavour include:

 s/pores came about from the discussions among recently-returned Singaporean academics in 2007, none of whom were trained as specialists of Singapore as such.
 They were keen to be ‘home scholars’, defined by Thai historian Thongchai Winichakul as those whose works are read, debated, and become, in a sustained manner, part of the scholarly discourse and cultural politics of their home country.

-Conversations with like-minded friends, including those already pushing in new directions, consolidated into an electronic journal for the relative freedom from financial outlay and from distribution challenges that the medium provides.
+Conversations in 2007 with like-minded friends, including those already pushing in new directions, were consolidated into an electronic journal, then a fairly novel medium, principally for the relative freedom from financial outlay and from distribution challenges that producing the conventional publication entailed.

 The initial issues have been managed by our editorial collective, whose founding members are Hong Lysa, Kwee Hui Kian, Lim Cheng Tju, Francis Lim Khek Gee, Sai Siew Min, and Teng Siao See.
 To get the journal off the ground, the collective’s responsibilities included writing for s/pores and soliciting for contributions.
 A panel of advisers would advise on directions and possibilities which might be neglected by the collective.

 We have now settled on having themed issues identified by editors who would then work with a team of at least two other writers.
 In recent years, s/pores has appeared more or less annually, but we hope to be able to shorten the interval between issues.

 Please do contact us if you have an idea that could be developed into a s/pores issue.
 We work with the deadline set by the editor.
 The collective hopes that s/pores will continue to serve as a regular forum for thoughtful, constructive commentary.